 Paleo or not, this is one of the best chocolate chip cookie recipes you’ll ever try.
 Best right out of the oven, these paleo chocolate chip cookies have the requisite crispy edges and soft centers and are studded with flecks and pools of rich dark chocolate.
+You can even make the dough ahead of time (see recipe notes).
 Make a batch today!

 I may have two other recipes for paleo chocolate chip cookies on this site, but this one is different because it is, hands down, the best chocolate chip cookie recipe I have ever made.
 And eaten.
 That goes without saying, I hope.